Run a C program bare metal on an ARM Cortex M3

 The memory map of STM32F103RBT6 is shown in section 2.2 of the STM32F10xxx Programming Manual:

-• Address range from 0x0000 0000to 0x1FFF FFFF is read-only during run time.
-It is suitable for storing code and immutable data.
+0x0000 0000to0x1FFF FFFFis read-only during run time.
+It is suitable for storing code and immutable data. - Address range from

 The ARM Cortex M3 (STM32F103RBT6) that I use in this article has 20 Kbytes.
 See section 2.1 in the STM32F103xB Datasheet.
 20 Kbytes equals 20 * 1024 = 20480 (0x5000) bytes.
 This means that the last valid memory address is 0x2000 0000 + 0x5000 - 0x4 = 0x2000 4FFC.